 Yes, clearing your Safari browser cache will clear out all of your saved passwords.
 This means you will need to re-enter them once when you visit any site you have passwords saved for.
 Not only will this clear saved passwords, but it will also automatically log you out of any websites you were auto-logged into.

 This isn’t a huge deal most times, as you can simply re-enter passwords once.
 However, there is a solution to this from Apple.
 If you use iCloud, simply check the box for Safari and all of your passwords and logins will be retained even after you clear your Safari browser cache.

 The Safari browser offers Mac users a fantastic browser filled with a ton of tools, options, and settings.
 However, just like any other browser, the cache should be cleared periodically to ensure that the browser is operating at its best.

 It is not difficult at all to do this.
-A few clicks of a button within your Safari browser menu will get you to the point where you can easily clear the cache.
+A few clicks of a button within your Safari browser menu will get you to the point where you can easily empty the cache in Safari.
 This will ensure everything is refreshed and running smoothly.

 You can also clear your Safari browser on a PC as well.

 Author: Jeremy Holcombe